MerelVanPuymbroeck/ANT-Giertz-1-11/1.The-Fields/Extra-Info/Learn-How-Terminal-Works.md

 - List the contents of the 'Octocat' directory
 - Create the folder 'Skills' and create a file `successful.md` in which you write down your computer skills.
 This can be a list, either with the languages you know or the languages you want to know.
 - Create the folder `becode_projects` in which you can store all your future becode files.

+## Extra

+- Read and practise all of this tutorial: [Learn Enough Command Line to Be Dangerous](http://www.learnenough.com/command-line/)